AWegnerGitHub/awegnergithub.github.io-content/2020_10_26_gitlab_manage_remote_team.md

 having an office.
 My current position puts me in charge of managing a global, remote, workforce as well but on a smaller scale.

-When GitLab announced they were releasing a course on [How to Manage a Remote Team][1] on Coursera, I jobbed at the opportunity to take it.
+When GitLab announced they were releasing a course on [How to Manage a Remote Team][1] on Coursera, I jumped at the opportunity to take it.
 I want to expand my skill set as a manager of remote employees and the chance to learn some best practices from GitLab in this area was a good place to start.